Lunar Eclipses of Historical Interest

 Fred Espenak

-The following table of lunar eclipses are each associated with some historical event of note.
-When selected, each eclipse date links to a figure showing the Moon's path though Earth's shadows along with the Greenwich times of each phase of the eclipse.
-Below the path figure is a world map showing the region of visibility for each phase of the eclipse.
+The following two tables list lunar eclipses identified with some historical event of note.
+When selected, each Calendar Date links to a diagram showing the Moon's path though Earth's shadows along with the Universal Times of each phase of the eclipse.
+Below the path doagram is a world map showing the region of visibility for each phase of the eclipse.
 These figures are described in greater detail in the Key to Lunar Eclipse Maps.
-Each figure is stored as a GIF of 65 kilobytes.
+Each figure is stored as a PDF file.

 Sources and/or literary references to many of these eclipses may be found at: